 If the number is the last element of lexicographically sorted permutation of all digits of the given number, then print -1.

-For each test case, print the number preceded by the given number in the lexicographically sorted permutation of all digits of the given number and if it does not exist, print -1.
-Output for every test case will be printed in a separate line.
+For each test case, print a single line containing a single integer denoting the number preceded by the given number in the lexicographically sorted permutation of all digits of the given number and if it does not exist, print -1.
+The output for each test case will be printed in a separate line.

 You do not need to print anything, it has already been taken care of.
 Just implement the given function.

 1 <= T <= 10 ^ 5 0 <= N <= 10 ^ 17 Time Limit: 1 sec.

 If a number has all the digits in non-ascending order for eg ‘332211’ then its next greater permutation does not exist so we can print -1.